AleoNet/snarkOS/README.md

 ```
 snarkOS <version>
-Run an Aleo node (include -h for more options)
+The Aleo Team <hello@aleo.org>

 USAGE:
     snarkos [FLAGS] [OPTIONS]

 FLAGS:
+    -d, --debug       Enable debug mode
     -h, --help        Prints help information
         --is-miner    Start mining blocks from this node
+    -V, --version     Prints version information

 OPTIONS:
         --miner-address <miner-address>    Specify the address that will receive miner rewards
     -p, --port <port>                      Specify the port the node is run on
         --rpc-port <rpc-port>              Specify the port the json rpc server is run on
         --verbose <verbose>                Specify the verbosity (default = 1) of the node [possible values: 0, 1, 2, 3]
 ```